deniboi123/bruh-list/README.md

-# bruh-list
+# Bruh List
-Block major ad networks/tracker networks and bad websites using Bruh List.
+Bruh list is a filter for ad blockers to block major ad networks/tracker networks and bad websites.
+It uses the host format to block websites by redirecting them to 127.0.0.1 (localhost).